-Swine imported directly to slaughter are not required to have official individual ID, testing, or a CVI but federal rules require the following:
+Swine imported directly to a slaughtering establishment are not required to have official individual ID, disease testing, or a certificate of veterinary inspection (CVI); however, they must meet federal regulations.
+A slaughtering establishment means a facility to slaughter animals that is licensed by DATCP or that is subject to inspection by USDA.
+Federal rules require the following:

 Paperwork, such as a yarding receipt, sale ticket, waybill, bill of lading or bill of sale, that includes all of the following: